Tree Service vs Landscape Service — What’s the Difference?

 When the Tree Service Is the Wrong Call

-• Weekly mowing.
-Not our scope.
+- Weekly mowing.
+Not tree-service scope.

-• New bed installation.
+- New bed installation.
 Landscape design and planting.

-• Ornamental shrub pruning.
+- Ornamental shrub pruning.
 Boxwoods, azaleas, holly hedges.
 Landscape scope.

 What to Verify Before Hiring Either One